nacitar/uuid_boot/README.md

 An initramfs that enables you to boot the linux kernel mounting filesystems by UUID.

-This initramfs also ensures that either a tmpfs with mdev nodes or a devtmpfs is mounted to /dev for the kernel if possible.
+This initramfs leaves /sys, /proc, and /dev (devtmpfs) mounted.

 You can boot with the boot line root=UUID=[unquoted lowercase uuid], you can get the UUID from blkid.